davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

-# Other Requirements
+# slicing-and-dicing and bonus Requirements
-    All 'other requirements' have been incorporated in branches above.
+    All 'slicing-and-dicing and bonus Requirements' have been incorporated in branches above.

 1. slicing and dicing --> has been incorporated in branches above.
 Info below applies to all branches where <br.>
    slicing and dicing is applicable.